SLOOM! M is for multi-sensory

 SLOOM!
 M is for Multisensory

 There is no shortage of multi-sensory teaching advice.
-An online search for the phrase “multi-sensory teaching” (MT) will yield tens of millions of results (including plenty of play-dough and a few strange pictures of tongues).
-This approach was first pioneered by Orton-Gillingham in the 1930s (by name at least) and promotes giving kids more than one method to learn new skills: sight, hearing, smell, taste, touch.
-MT keeps in mind that children learn differently and allows them to tap into their strengths.
+An online search for the phrase “multi-sensory teaching” (MT) yields tens of millions of results (including plenty of play-dough and a few strange pictures of tongues).
+This approach was first pioneered by Orton-Gillingham in the 1930s (in name, at least) and promotes giving readers more than one sensory method to learn new skills: sight, hearing, smell, taste, touch.
+MT's underlying principle is that children learn through different physiological methods, and MT allows them to tap into those they learn best with.

 Here are a few ideas:

 Make learning phonics and letter sounds memorable by creating actions for each of the sounds.
 Pretend to be a blob of jelly when teaching the /j/ sound, or act out licking a lollipop to memorise the /l/ sound (see Jolly Phonics).

 For handwriting, why not use different sized and coloured writing utensils and paper (including sandpaper, sandbox trays, shaving foam, chalkboards, and much more).
 Textured materials such as sandpaper and chalkboards create a sensory experience, and larger paper and writing utensils can help with muscle memory (think overlearning).
 Use a tennis ball as a pencil grip or for grasping larger writing utensils by poking holes in the ball and sliding the pen through the ball.